 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and cooling equipment is primed with these tips from Knochelmann Service Experts.
+When a storm is coming, make sure your HVAC equipment is primed with these recommendations from Knochelmann Service Experts.

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut down your system if there’s a jump in the line voltage.
-Also, do not touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut down your equipment if there’s a spike in the line voltage.
+Also, never to touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away throughout the course of a storm.
-If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
+If your region is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

-The well-being of you and your family should be priority, but if time allows, shut off your HVAC system and cover the outdoor equipment with a tarp.
+The well-being of you and your family should be priority, but if time allows, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
 Make sure you remove the tarp and any debris before you turn your system back on after a storm.

-When the storm has passed, make sure the system is safe before starting it back up.
+When the storm has passed, be sure the system is safe before starting it back up.
 First, make sure there are no indications of damage and clean any debris from around the equipment.
-Call Knochelmann Service Experts for an equipment inspection if there is any damage or flooding to the equipment.
-Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and limit mold from getting into the unit or ductwork.
+Call Knochelmann Service Experts for an equipment inspection if there is any damage or flooding to the system.
+Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and prevent mold from getting into the unit or ductwork.